-With the introduction of Equifax’s new Beacon 9 scoring system last summer, there are some things you need to be mindful of that can significantly impact your credit score.
+With the introduction of Equifax’s new Beacon 9 scoring system in 2016, there are some things you need to be aware of that can significantly impact your credit score.
 Most people are not aware of a few simple things that could be pulling their credit scores down by as much as 50-100 points or more.
 Credit scores range from 300-900 with 900 being the top score.
 As credit scores play a huge part in obtaining a mortgage and/or other forms of loans, you will want to keep your score at a minimum of 650 or higher.
-Here are some helpful hints to achieve this.
+Here are some helpful hints to achieve this;

 Balances on Revolving Credit